jimbleslilley/bootcamp-project-2/README.md

 * Psycopg2 `pip install psycopg2`

 To connect to the PostgreSQL database you will need to add your PgAdmin 4 username and password to a config.py file

 ![config_file.png](Readme_Images/config_file.png)

-The config.py file should be stored in your local repository folder.
+The config.py file should be stored in your local cloned repository folder.